-[It is not defined how to handle events that are triggered while solving the continuous-time partition.
+[It is not defined how to handle events that are triggered while solving a discretized partition.
 For example, a tool could handle events in the same way as for a usual simulation - but only check them at the time associated with clock-ticks.

 Alternatively, relations might be interpreted literally, so that events are no longer triggered (in order that the time for an integration step is always the same, as needed for hard real-time requirements).
-However, even if relations do not generate events, when-clauses and operators edge and change should behave as normal.]
+However, even if relations do not generate events, when-clauses and operators edge and change should behave as normal.

-From the view of the clocked partition, the continuous-time partition is discretized and the discretized continuous-time variables have only a value at a clock tick.
-Therefore, such a partition is handled in the same way as any other clocked partition.
-Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized continuous-time partition with other partitions.
-Hereby, a discretized continuous-time partition is seen as a clocked partition.
+From the view of other partitions, the discretized continuous-time variables only have values at clock ticks (internally it may be more complicated, see section 16.8.2).
+Therefore, outside the discretized partitions themselves, they are treated as clocked partitions.
+Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized partition with other partitions.

-16.8.1 Clocked Discrete-Time and Discretized Continuous-Time
+16.8.1 Clocked and Discretized Partitions